El1zabetta/WayFinder/README.md

 ## 🛡 Security & Privacy
 WayFinder is built with privacy in mind.
 No images are stored on our servers longer than necessary for processing.
 All communications are encrypted over HTTPS.

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

----
-*Created with ❤️ by Erbol Takhirov*